LLNL/axom/src/components/sidre/docs/sphinx/first_example.rst

 "external" and managed by Sidre Buffer objects).
 The array Views ("x", "y", "z", "temp", "rho", "region") include a triple indicating the number of elements, offset, and stride for the View.
 Other aspects of View descriptions are clarified in the C++ code shown next.
-Sidre provides full C and Fortran APIs that can also be used to generate the same result.
+Sidre also provides full C and Fortran APIs that can also be used to generate the same result.

 .. literalinclude:: ../../examples/sidre_createdatastore.cpp